Management Groups

 This script is designed to be run on the Configuration Manager Site server.

-2. In the file enter the following as a comma separated single line: Collection name, Management Group Name, Management Group Description
+2. In the file, enter the following as a comma separated single line: Collection name, Management Group name, Management Group description

 3. Optionally, enter more lines in the same format if you want to create multiple Management Groups.

-4. Download Create-DirectManagementGroupUsingCmCollection.ps1
+4. Download the Create-DirectManagementGroupUsingCmCollection.ps1 PowerShell script and execute it.

 Copy

-.\Create-DirectManagementGroupUsingCmCollection.ps1 -TachyonApiBaseUrl https://tachyon.testlab.com -FilePath C:\Temp\Collection.txt -UseCustomCredentials
+.\Create-DirectManagementGroupUsingCmCollection.ps1 -TachyonApiBaseUrl tachyon.testlab.com -FilePath C:\Temp\Collection.txt -Ps1eModulePath C:\Temp\1epowershelltoolkit.v1.2.22.0

 Parameter name